 Undaunted, Hong Xiuquan made plans to continue his crusade.
 It was now more than obvious that the Westerners did not wish to join his cause.
 So be it.
 He gathered another army in Nanjing to assault Shanghai.
 This time, he would offer no quarter to the Westerners who lived there.

 He inexplicably chose to launch the attack in the winter — in January of 1862, to be more specific.
-The army was caught in a major blizzard well before it reached Shanghai, stopped in its tracks for weeks while the soldiers, who had been sent forth without adequate clothing, died by the thousand.
+The army was caught in a major blizzard well before it reached Shanghai, stopped in its tracks for weeks while the soldiers, who had been sent forth without adequate clothing, died by the thousands.
 Its slow progress gave the Qing enough time to send a large army of their own down from the north to meet the rebels.
 Some of its units were commanded by Western mercenaries, and it was also joined by some regular British and French brigades, who now had a vested interest in seeing the Qing win the civil war, thus preserving a highly favorable new status quo.
 A bloody stalemate wore right through the warmer months and into the following winter, while the civilians whose lives depended on the land that was being devastated — normally some of the best in all of Inner China — suffered and died en masse.
 One British officer’s report was typical:

 In all places we had an opportunity of visiting, the distress and misery of the inhabitants were beyond description.
 Large families were crowded together into low, small, tent-shaped wigwams, constructed of reeds, through the thin sides of which the cold wind whistled at every blast from the biting north.
 The denizens were clothed in rags of the most loathsome kind, and huddled together for the sake of warmth.
 The old looked cast down and unable to work from weakness, whilst that eager expression peculiar to starvation, never to be forgotten by those who have once witnessed it, was visible upon the emaciated features of the little children.